jadnohra/safe-squash/brew/README.md

-# Infrastructure
+# Homebrew Automation

-This directory contains automation for releasing and distributing safe-squash.
+This directory contains Homebrew formula and automation scripts for safe-squash.

 ## Homebrew Distribution